|

 and "Man advances by waging war."
 Take Darwinism

 away, and these are nothing but empty slogans.
+Actually, when Darwinism is taken away, no philosophy

 of conflict remains.
 The three divine religions